ashutoshmjain/gita/src/how.md

 ---

+[^themes]: Theme
+- Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
+- Though choice is a good thing, it is almost impossible to review the text though all the possible combinations.
+Thus, a lone writer-editor must choose one to preview the write-ups (:- .
+It was much easier in older times when all books had the same white-ish color and all words were mostly a shade of black :-)

+---

+[^favi]: Favicon
+- The little picture right in front of your browser's url bar (where you type the address of the website such as https://gita.shutri.com) is called a favicon.

+---

 [^browser]: Because of limited resources, I only use ‘Firefox’ for testing.
 Expectation is it should work on all browsers but all the features may not be available on older ones such as w3m or links that don't support JavaScript natively.

 ---